Caldoric/lin-unity-packages/README.md

 ## Button Inventory: [https://youtu.be/OtltuDNuuko](https://youtu.be/OtltuDNuuko)
 A stop action, touch-based inventory system.
 Can be used to add an extreme amount of animations and objects to your avatar.
 ## Drop Bed: [https://youtu.be/WIYPGzzmFvM](https://youtu.be/WIYPGzzmFvM)
 A mesh world particle bed which is 100% stable in world space with no position or rotation jitter.
-Oriented propertly in local space using inherit velocity subemission and align to velocity rendering.
+Oriented properly in local space using inherit velocity subemission and align to velocity rendering.
 ## Following Drone: [https://youtu.be/8SXjH_6tu48](https://youtu.be/8SXjH_6tu48)
 This prefab uses a series of joints to make an object appear less like it is connected to your avatar.
 ## Mixamo Gestures: No preview yet